-Vampyr is a blood-soaked action RPG set in the semi-open world of 1918’s London, and it follows the story of Dr. Jonathan Reid who is a newbie vampire hunting down the one who sired him.
+Vampyr is a blood-soaked action RPG set in the semi-open world of 1918’s London.
+It follows the story of Dr. Jonathan Reid, a newbie vampire on a quest to hunt down the one who sired him.

-The Game follows a set story path but offers great choice and consequence as to how you deal with the ‘citizens’ of London; making a choice on whether to feed on all citizens to level up faster and destabilize the boroughs or you can spare everyone which will affect which ending you can get.
+The game follows a set story path but offers great choice and consequence as to how you deal with the ‘citizens’ of London.
+You have to decide whether to feed on all citizens to level up faster and destabilize the boroughs, or spare everyone.
+These decisions will affect which ending you can get.

-The vampire sense tool that you use to follow trails and stalk victims is essentially the same mechanic as the ‘Witcher sense’ and will appeal to those who enjoyed the hunting and tracking aspect of The Witcher 3.
+The vampire sense tool that you use to follow trails and stalk victims is essentially the same mechanic as the ‘Witcher sense’.
+It will appeal to those who enjoyed the hunting and tracking aspect of The Witcher 3.